-Timber is sold primarily through an auction process, although it is also marketed through log supply agreements, particularly in the Northern region.
+Timber is sold primarily through an auction process, although it is also marketed through log supply agreements (primarily in the Northern region).
 We operate Forest Resources as a stand-alone business, requiring our Performance Fibers and lumber mills to compete with third-party bidders for timber, primarily at auction.
-This promotes realizing market value, generating a true measure of fair value returns in Forest Resources and minimizing the possibility of our manufacturing facilities being subsidized with below market-cost wood.
-We focus on optimizing Forest Resources returns by continually improving productivity and yields through advanced silvicultural practices which take into account soil, climate and biological considerations.
+This promotes realizing market value and generating a true measure of fair value returns in Forest Resources while minimizing the possibility of our manufacturing facilities being subsidized with below-market cost wood.
+We focus on optimizing Forest Resources returns by continually improving productivity and yields beginning with genetically superior seedlings from our own nurseries and through advanced silvicultural practices which take into account soil, climate and biological considerations.
 We also actively pursue other non-timber sources of income, primarily hunting and other recreational licenses.
 Finally, we evaluate timberland acquisitions and pursue those that meet various financial and strategic criteria.

 A significant portion of our acreage is more valuable for development, recreational or conservation purposes than for growing timber.
-To maximize the value of our development properties, our strategy is to engage in value-added entitlement activities versus selling real estate in bulk without entitlements.
-We continue to seek entitlements for certain holdings in the Southeast and currently have approximately 7,900 acres of entitled land in Georgia and 31,200 acres of entitled land in Florida.
-Additionally, in 2011 we continued our strategy of selling non-strategic timberland holdings that do not meet our investment criteria, which enables us to redeploy capital to higher returning assets.
+To maximize the value of our development properties, our strategy has been to engage in value-added entitlement activities versus selling real estate in bulk without entitlements.
+Our entitlement efforts are largely complete as we now have approximately 7,900 acres of entitled land in Georgia and 31,200 acres of entitled land in Florida.
+We will now begin to actively market these properties in order to monetize them.
+Additionally, in 2012 we continued our strategy of selling non-strategic timberland holdings, which enables us to redeploy capital to higher returning assets.